MetisProtocol/zkp_L3_prover_L1_verifier/README.md

 # zkp_L3_prover_L1_verifier
 This repo will maintain proof generation and verifier codes written in rust and solidity

+# Most of the installations work for linux machines and mac machines which support apt-get.
 # Install following dependencies for C++

 ## sudo apt install g++